 - After this, a guerrilla war started between the Pakistani army and their collaborators who were called Razakars and the Bangladeshi liberation forces.
 The latter forces were called the ‘Mukti Bahini’.

 - When the Pakistani forces started attacking civilians in Bangladesh, millions of refugees came to India, especially to West Bengal and Assam.

 - Many Bengali soldiers from the Pakistan army defected to the Bengali side to fight for independence.

 - Indian forces were helping by giving arms and training to the soldiers of the Mukti Bahini.
 India entered into combat officially on 3 December 1971 when Pakistan attacked Indian Air Force Bases.
-This 1947 partition of India into India and Pakistan

-- Pakistan was unable to defend Dhaka once India entered into war.
+- Pakistan was unable to defend Dhaka once India entered into the war.
 On 16 December 1971, Pakistan surrendered.
 India won the war and Bangladesh became a free country.

 - India played a key part in Bangladesh achieving recognition from other countries of the world.
 The then Prime Minister Indira Gandhi had toured several countries to publicise the atrocities conducted by the Pakistani military in Bangladesh.
 This ensured that India’s entry into the war did not cause international rebuke and also helped the new nation gain quick international recognition.

 - Bangladesh celebrates the 26th of March as its independence day.